Abhishek-MLDL/DeepIrisNet/README.md

 ## Overview

-This page contains the download links for the source code for computing the VGG-Face CNN descriptor, described in [1].
+This page contains the download links for the basic models for computing the DeepIrisNet CNN descriptor, described in [1]..

+The models are trained using Torch deep learning framework

+For details of various exepriments and other details please refer the paper [1]
 ***

 ## Relevant Publications